King County, WA · Probate Cost

 • Filing fees and court costs in King County follow Washington's reasonable compensation standard.

-• Contact the King County Probate Court in Seattle for the current fee schedule applicable to probate filings.
+• Contact the King County Probate Court in Seattle for the current fee schedule.

 Estate planning attorney's desk with legal files in King County, Washington